louis-tru/quark/README.md

 2. Setting environment variable `JAVA_HOME` and `ANDROID_HOME`

-install ngui tools `make install`, It takes a long time.
+Compile and install ngui tools `make install`, It takes a long time.

 use ngui tools create project.